jroell/agentic-epistemology-framework/info/blog-v2.md

 Let's build agents with genuine epistemologies.
 Let's give AI a philosophy.
 Together, we have the opportunity—and indeed, the responsibility—to ensure that the next generation of AI is ethically sound, intellectually robust, and genuinely beneficial for society.

+### 👇 Join the Conversation

+If this resonates—or you're building something similar—let's connect.

+I'm building agents that think at Vurvey.

+DMs open.
+Curious minds welcome.

+AEF is not the end.
+It's the ignition point of agentic intelligence.

+If your systems still behave like parrots, you're missing the turn.

+The future belongs to agents who know what they know, why they know it, and how to reason about it together.

+That future starts with epistemology.
+That future starts now.
+Let's build it.